 (I hope your answer regarding why to involve volunteers isn't "Because we have so much work to do and can't pay salaries in order for the work to be done."
 That would mean you are involving volunteers so you don't have to pay people, and that gets a lot of people's hackles up.
 For more, see Mission statements for your volunteer engagement)

 An organization that has fundamental volunteer management procedures in place, allowing anyone who expresses interest in volunteering, and is qualified (and meets other basic requirements), to be placed quickly into the induction process and to be quickly put into an assignment, usually has no trouble with recruitment and retaining of volunteers.
 Such an organization may, in fact, have more people wanting to volunteer than they have assignments.
 But having plenty of volunteers to do all of the work that's been identified for them usually isn't enough to say a volunteering program is successful; another indicator of success is if your volunteers represent a variety of ages, education-levels, economic levels and other demographics, or are an accurate reflection of your local community.
 Most organizations don't want volunteers to be a homogeneous group; they want to reach a variety of people as volunteers (and donors and other supporters, for that matter).

 If you want to reach a diversity of potential donors, volunteers and other supporters, and if you want to target certain demographics not reached by the Internet (and, there are people not reached by the Internet), you must use some traditional tools for outreach, like TV and radio.
 The good news is that you can use many traditional outreach tools via the Internet: for instance, you can email your announcement or press release to various civic clubs, and they may, in turn, get that message into their printed materials.
 Or you can email your press release to a local radio program and it will be read over the airwaves.
 However, sending an email probably won't be enough to reach certain groups; you will have to build trust with some groups, and they will have to hear your message multiple times, not just once.
 That means face-to-face meetings, onsite presentations, and maybe even display booths at events sponsored by other organizations.

 If you want to reach a specific cultural group -- people with a particular heritage -- then you have to know how members of that group get information.
-What communities of faith -- churches, temples, mosques, etc. -- serve the community?
+What communities of faith -- churches, temples, mosques, etc. -- serve the community you want to reach?
 Is there a newspaper or radio station (or individual radio program) that caters specifically to that group?
 Are there annual events hosted by or focused on members of this community?
 Does this group have its own chamber of commerce, business association, neighborhood association or civic clubs?
 What about a cultural center focused on people of a particular heritage?
 Use the Internet to start your search (look up keywords on Google.com, as well as looking at the web sites of your city and your city's chamber of commerce; compiling these resources is also a terrific task for a volunteer).